Skip to main content

 Employment attorney in the Netherlands

 Dutch employment law provides one of the most detailed and employee-protective frameworks in Europe.
-It covers contracts, dismissal, working hours, leave, and social security.
+It covers contracts, dismissal, working hours, leave, health and safety, and social security.
 For international businesses, the key implication is that compliance requires careful attention to Dutch-specific rules.
-These rules often differ significantly from those in the US, UK, or other European countries.
+These rules often differ significantly from those in the US, UK, or other European countries, and the interaction of statute, collective agreement and case law requires local advice on any step with meaningful employment-law consequences.

-As an experienced employment lawyer in the Netherlands, I advise clients on all aspects of Dutch labour law, including contracts, dismissals, restructuring, and dispute resolution.
-If you have questions about your specific situation, I am happy to discuss this with you.
+As an experienced employment lawyer in the Netherlands, I advise clients on all aspects of Dutch labour law, including contracts, dismissals, restructuring, settlement negotiations and dispute resolution.
+If you have questions about your specific situation, a short consultation is often the fastest way to clarify exposure and options.
+I am happy to discuss this with you.

 Frequently Asked Questions